From a Cornish Study, collected essays

-This 226 page book will be available from September 22nd from Amazon at £9.99 plus postage or direct from me.
+This 226 page book is now available from Amazon at £9.99 plus postage or direct from me.

 Here’s the contents list

 1. In search of the missing ‘turn’: the spatial dimension and Cornish Studies

 2. The New Cornish Studies: New discipline or rhetorically defined space?

 3. From Cornish Studies to Critical Cornish Studies: reflections on methodology

 4. Cornish Studies and Cornish studies: the state of the field